Don’t Let Them Get Obese!

 This blog post was originally published on June 28, 2012

-Every so often we get a super fat dog surrendered to the shelter.
-I always feel sorrier for these dogs than for the thin ones; we can get a skeletal dog looking pretty healthy in a month’s time, but it takes months and months to get the super obese ones at a healthy weight.
-Plus, few people want the panting, exercise-intolerant couch potato-looking dogs; they end up lingering in our adoption kennels for a long time.
+More and more often, it seems, I see a super fat dog surrendered to the shelter.
+I always feel sorrier for these dogs than for the thin ones, because we can get a skeletal dog looking pretty healthy in a month’s time, but in the shelter environment, an obese dog may not be able to lose an ounce!
+Caged in a small run, being over-fed . . . the conditions are likely to make them even fatter!
+Plus, few people want the panting, exercise-intolerant, unattractive dogs; they end up lingering in our adoption kennels for a long time.
 And few of them have ever experienced anything like what must feel, in comparison to their former soft lives, like total deprivation – hard time – in the shelter environment.

 The dog had been surrendered by her owner, who was going into long-term care and didn’t have any friends or relatives who could take her.
-She had basically spent her whole life keeping this older man company on the coach, presumably eating fast food and chips and drinking beer!
+Under all that fat was a super attractive, well-built Labrador, but it was hard to see.
+She had basically spent her whole life keeping this older man company on the couch, presumably eating fast food!
 She was understandably heartbroken, confused, and depressed at finding herself in a hard “cell.”
-I fostered her for a few weeks until we found a rescue group who would take her for the long-term rehabilitation she was going to need to get healthy.
+I fostered her for a few weeks until we found a rescue group who would take her for the long-term rehabilitation she needed in order to get healthy and then spayed and rehomed.

 I know that some dogs become obese as a result of a thyroid condition.
 I suspect that in this dog’s case, and in the case of many of the fat dogs we get at the shelter, it’s simple overfeeding and lack of exercise – the super-long, sharp toenails tell us that.